How To Build Confidence Doing These 5 Things Daily

 You can be whoever you want to be.
 You can fulfill all of your dreams and live all of your passions… you are strong and powerful.
 Your needs matter.
 Today is the day you build new empowering beliefs.”

 This is just a suggested version.
-You can choose any words you want that are incongruent with your personal confidence needs.
+Choose any words you want that are incongruent with your personal needs to build confidence.

 You have the ability to neutralize those destructive memories and take their power away.
-You can choose to implant health, confident definitions that will serve you so much better.
+You can choose to implant healthy, confident definitions that will serve you so much better.

 Go back to this exercise whenever you feel the need.

-Whatever lasting solution you need would have to grow from this reality: You need to change your underlying toxic paradigms to boost your confidence.
+The lasting solution you need would be to change your underlying toxic paradigms to build your confidence.

 By listening to this recording for as little as 30 minutes a day, you can rewire your brain and build confidence naturally and quickly with little effort.

 How cool is that?
-My audio collection offers over 200 different recordings that can help you embrace empowering beliefs about yourself and your capabilities.
-Check it out here.
+My audio collection offers over 200 different sessions – Check it out here.
+These tools can help you stay grounded, build your confidence, and guide you to embrace winning beliefs about yourself and your capabilities.